 Simply put; leaders should help their people to be the best version of themselves they can be.
 Empowering your employees is a fundamental need for agile organizations, as it’s not just about creating enthusiasm, but nurturing a depth of thought and meaning.
 Penning suggests that empowerment will unlock a creativity within people and help build an environment where people feel safe and compelled to give 100% on a daily basis.
 Leaders must be cognizant about how important it is for them to recognize the skills that each individual possesses.
 What are the people on your organization good at both in the office and outside the office?
 If you recognize their skills, you’ll make people feel at home at work, and in turn, they’ll be empowered to create and perform in the best way they can.

-Becoming an agile organization owes a lot to technical and methodological change.
+Becoming an agile organization owes a lot to both technical and principled changes.
 It owes a lot to making sure the right HR and business strategies are in place.
 But it’s also about shifting mindsets and setting positive examples.
 Leaders are essential in this step and must take the responsibility to work on some of these ideals.
 An agile transformation is not an easy thing to accomplish; but creating the culture of agility is something that can be tackled by those willing and motivated to change.

 If you missed the CHRO Virtual Summit or some of the presentations – don’t worry – you can purchase access to the presentations and slides for a 30-day period by following this link.